-On 27 April 2022, the De Beers Cullinan Blue will be up for sale at Sotheby’s Hong Kong.
-At an estimated value of USD 48 million, it is set to become one of the most expensive diamonds ever sold at an auction.
+Earlier this year, the De Beers Blue was auctioned at Sotheby’s Hong Kong.
+Fetching a price of more than USD 57.4 million, it is one of the most expensive diamonds in the world ever sold at an auction.

 Grading and certification of priceless diamonds